Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Methodological Insights

+\textbf{Amortized Inference over Ad-Hoc Sets.} Classical physical inversion treats every event as an isolated $O(K)$ optimization problem, which is computationally expensive and highly sensitive to initialization.
+Sensoformer shifts this paradigm to amortized inference \citep{gershman2014amortized}.
+By transferring the heavy computational burden to the PSDR pre-training phase, the model learns a global, robust inverse operator allowing $O(1)$ real-time prediction \citep{ongie2020deep}.

+\textbf{Attention as a Relational Inductive Bias.} The failure of pooling (DeepSets) and the suboptimal performance of local message passing (MPNN) underscore the importance of relational inductive biases.
+Physical wavefields are globally correlated.
+Rather than relying on rigid graphs or localized neighbors, the all-to-all self-attention mechanism computes a dense similarity matrix \citep{tsai2019transformer}, dynamically evaluating the geometric leverage and phase differences between any two sensors to reconstruct the global radiation pattern.

-\textbf{PSDR as Causal Representation Learning.} From a causal inference perspective, our Physics-Structured Domain Randomization is not simply data augmentation, but an intervention on nuisance variables \cite{pearl2009causal}.
-By randomizing the propagation environment (velocity models, noise, topology) while keeping the source parameters fixed, we mathematically force the encoder to discard spurious correlations (e.g., path and site effects) and learn source physics, which is the invariant representation between simulation and reality \cite{arjovsky2019invariant,scholkopf2021toward}.
+\textbf{PSDR as Invariant Representation Learning.} From a causal representation perspective, our Physics-Structured Domain Randomization operates as a controlled intervention on nuisance variables \citep{pearl2009causal}.
+By randomizing the propagation environment (velocity models, noise, topology) while keeping the physical targets fixed, we mathematically regularize the encoder to discard spurious correlations (e.g., local site effects) and learn the underlying invariant physics \citep{arjovsky2019invariant}.

-\textbf{Limitations and Future Work.} Our current framework assumes that the support of the simulation covers the physics of the real world.
-Out-of-distribution (OOD) events, such as complex multi-fault ruptures are not modeled in our synthetics and remain challenging.
-Looking forward, we will extend our framework to model the full spatiotemporal evolution of the fault slip using neural surrogates \cite{li2020fourier,karniadakis2021physics}, to constrain the dynamic physics directly from observational data.
-This is a move from static parameter estimation to high-resolution dynamic process characterization.